TKonkin/smart-store-terry/README.md

 The data source is the smart_sales database, within the data warehouse dw.
 The columns used are:
-product/productname - the name associated with each unique product id sale/SaleAmount - number of units sold in a transaction
+product/productname - the name associated with each unique product id sale/SaleAmount - total revenue from a transaction

 Section 3.
 Tools
 As there was no advanced analytics required, Power BI has sufficient capabilities to be the only tool used for the project.